pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

         * Note: The clip property does not work if "overflow:visible".
         * Note: The clip property is deprecated and will be replaced by the clip-path property in the future.

+    * selector Includes
+        * span[class~="sr-only"] -> all span tag that has the sr-only class in it.
+    * clip -> The clip CSS property defines a visible portion of an element.
+The clip property applies only to absolutely positioned elements — that is, elements with position:absolute or position:fixed.
+        * clip: rect(1px, 1px, 1px, 1px)
+    * Clip-path -> The clip-path property determines the shape the clip property should take. -> The clip-path CSS property creates a clipping region that sets what part of an element should be shown.
+Parts that are inside the region are shown, while those outside are hidden.
+    * white-space -> The white-space CSS property sets how white space inside an element is handled.